Wildlife Rehabilitation

 -

-We do not accept rabies vector species (RVS), adult mammals of large size, raptors, songbirds, or reptiles at this time.
+We do not accept rabies vector species (RVS), adult large mammals, raptors, songbirds, or reptiles at this time

 -

-Wildlife care focuses on small mammals, primarily neonatal squirrels, and follows all state regulations for licensed home rehabilitation.
+Wildlife care at this facility is focused primarily on small mammals, especially neonatal squirrels, in accordance with Rhode Island state regulations for licensed home rehabilitation.

 Found an Injured or Orphaned Wild Animal?

-If you discover a wild animal that appears injured or orphaned:
+If you find a wild animal that appears injured or orphaned:

 -